Baltimore Criminal Defense Lawyers

 However, minors do not receive a mere slap on the wrist for juvenile crimes.
 In addition to detention, your child faces the possibility of lost educational and employment opportunities.
 Our Baltimore criminal defense lawyers focus on two goals — to reach the best possible outcome in your child’s criminal case and to help you take steps to protect your child’s future.

-Consult with Our Maryland Criminal Defense Lawyers at LeViness, Tolzman & Hamilton After Your Drug Crime Arrest
+Consult with Our Baltimore Criminal Defense Lawyers at LeViness, Tolzman & Hamilton After Your Drug Crime Arrest

 If you were arrested for any type of drug offense, call LeViness, Tolzman & Hamilton at 800-547-4LAW (4529) or contact our firm online.
 Our Maryland criminal defense lawyers offer a free initial consultation.
 We can represent you in courts throughout Maryland.